c0ffeeartc/SignalHubT/README.md

 ## Features
   - Global and Filtered subscription
     - Global are triggered on all messages of matching Type
+      - publish triggers only Global subscriptions
     - Filtered are triggered only on messages of matching Type and matching filter object
+      - publish triggers Global and Filtered subscriptions
       - Global and Filtered subscriptions are ordered in same queue

   - Subscription PriorityOrder
     - uses [C5.TreeSet](https://github.com/sestoft/C5) for performance

   - Unsubscribe by object handle
     - allows unsubscribing handle from middle of queue

   - Automatic pooling for Subscriptions

-  - ISignalData types are short lived objects that are passed through invokation call stack
+  - ISignalData types are short lived objects that are passed through invoke call stack
-    - use `SignalHub.I.Pub( new SignalData() )` for structs or not `IPoolable` signalData classes
+    - use `SignalHub.I.Pub( new SignalData() )` for publishing message
         - struct signalDatas are passed by reference between subscriptions
         - `Pub` returns modified struct signalData
-    - use `SignalHub.I.Publish( SignalHub.I.Args<SignalData>().Init(value1) );` for `IPoolable` signalData classes

   - Allows more than 1 EventAggregator through `SignalHubLocal` instances

   - `IoC` AbstractFactory/Facade class wraps concrete classes into virtual methods, allowing inheriting `IoC` to override them

   - Subscribing to currently publishing ISignalData behavior:
     - will run new subscriptions with SAME or HIGHER priorityOrder compared to priorityOrder of currently invoked subscription
     - will NOT run new subscriptions with LOWER priorityOrder compared to priorityOrder of currently invoked subscription